 AHP: The foundation for a great portfolio in just 8 weeks

-I used to tell my kids the story of the three little pigs - the one with the houses made of straw, sticks and brick, and the big bad wolf with the attitude problem.
-The little pigs who used straw and sticks probably did a great job in planning their houses, perhaps with a Gantt chart and milestones mapped out, but (spoiler alert) they were destined to become homeless from the moment they picked the wrong material.
+big bad wolf with the attitude problem I used to tell my kids the story of the three little pigs - the one with the houses made of straw, sticks and bricks, and the big bad wolf with the attitude problem.
+The little pigs who used straw and sticks probably did a great job in planning their houses, perhaps with a Gantt chart and milestones mapped out, but (spoiler alert) they were destined to become homeless from the moment they picked the wrong materials.

 And it's the same thing with project prioritization.

-And don’t think you don’t have time.
-You can have this solution in place to wolf-proof your portfolio within 8 weeks.
+And this is so much easier that replacing your PPM or rebuilding your entire planning process.
+You can do this in just 8 weeks.
 That’s two months of fixing for a lifetime of not being eaten.
-Here’s how:

-Get the right people in the room to define what it is that success means.
+Get the right people in the room to define what success means.
 Reflect on how planning works (or does not work) in your organization.
 We recommend a simple 3 P’s framework as a place to start:

 • Process: How does the prioritization exercise align to the allocation of resources?
 What scope / timeframe does this imply?
 Who needs to be involved?